Measuring Anomalous Couplings in H->WW* Decays at the International Linear Collider: Physics Model

 where $M_W$ is the mass of the $W$-boson, $W_{\mu\nu}^\pm$ is the usual gauge field strength tensor, $\epsilon^{\mu\nu\sigma\tau}$ is the Levi-Civita tensor, $v$ is the VEV of the Higgs field, $a,b,\tilde{b}$ are real dimensionless coefficients and $\Lambda$ is a cutoff scale.
 The SM interaction is recovered in the limit $a,b,\tilde{b}\to 0$.
 The dimensionless couplings $b, \tilde{b}$ parametrise the leading dimension-five non-renormalisable interactions\footnote{The effects of dimension-six operators in the effective Lagrangian were considered in~\cite{Dutta:2008bh}.}, which we assume are due to contributions arising from some new physics at the scale $\Lambda$.
 The dimensionless coupling $a$ represents corrections to the SM term, assumed to originate at the same scale $\Lambda$.
 The Lagrangian (\ref{eqn2.1}) is not by itself gauge invarient; to restore explicit gauge invarience we must also include the corresponding anomalous couplings of the Higgs boson to $Z$ bosons and photons.

-We will assume the Higgs boson mass to be $M_H<2 M_W$ so that the decay to real $W^+ W^-$ pairs is kinematically forbidden; the anomalous couplings may however contribute to the decay $H\to W W^\ast$ with distinct signatures.
+We will assume the Higgs boson mass to be $M_H<2 M_W$, being consistent with the recent discovery of the Higgs boson candidate at the LHC \cite{atlas, cms}, so that the decay to real $W^+ W^-$ pairs is kinematically forbidden; the anomalous couplings may however contribute to the decay $H\to W W^\ast$ with distinct signatures.
 The $a$ parameter is simply a rescaling of the SM coupling and therefore manifests itself as a shift in the overall partial width for this channel.
 By comparison, the non-renormalisable coupling $b$ has a different Lorentz structure to the SM term and leads to a change in the ratio of couplings to the transverse or longitudinal components of the gauge bosons.
 Finally, the coupling $\tilde b$ introduces a CP-violating operator which can affect angular correlations, as discussed below.

 Assuming all final state fermions to be massless, the differential partial width for the decay chain $H\to W W^\ast\to 4j$ as a function of the on-shell $W$-boson momentum $p_W$ and the azimuthal angle between the up-type quark and anti-quark $\phi$ (with axis of rotation in the direction of the $W^+$ momentum) is given by